 Friends, I don’t want to live a treadmill existence.
 I want to build real wealth, and I want to build true wealth while I’m accomplishing my dreams and my goals.
 Let me explain.

 Back in 2014, my wife Emily and I built our dream house.
 We purchased 28 acres on the Tennessee River with cash, but we went to the bank for financing on our house.
 We weren’t trying to build anything showy or flashy; we just wanted to build a home that met our needs.
-Thus, we were shocked when the bank approved us for a loan amount of $800,000.
-That amount of money for a house may not be a big deal to you if you live up north or out west, but here in East Tennessee, the average cost of a house is about $171,000. $800,000 is a lot of money.
-So whenever the bank said $800,000, Emily and I laughed.
+We were shocked when the bank approved us for a loan amount of $800,000.
+That amount of money for a house may not be a big deal to you if you live up north or out west, but here in East Tennessee, the average cost of a home is about $171,000.
+Therefore, $800,000 for a home loan is a lot of money.
+So, when the bank said $800,000, Emily and I laughed.

-Yes, we could have “afforded” $59,520 a year on house payments ($4,960 x 12 months), and we could have put $200,000 cash down on a million-dollar house, but that’s all we could have done.
+Emily and I could have “afforded” $59,520 per year in housing payments ($4,960 x 12 months), and we could have put $200,000 cash down on a million-dollar house, but that’s all we could have done.
 Most of our monthly budget would have gone into our house payments.
 We wouldn’t have the extra money in our budget each month to save or invest, nor would we have had the extra money in our budget to go on vacations or take care of life’s emergencies when they arise.
 All of our cash and monthly budget would have gone into one asset – our house – and that particular “asset” only earns roughly 2.3% – 5.4% annually (as we determined above).

 You don’t have to buy the biggest house you can afford.
 Sure, you want to be comfortable in the house, but you don’t want to sink all of your wealth into one asset.
 If you buy a house worth much less than the bank says you can afford, you can invest your cash and monthly savings into other assets.
-You can invest in your business’s growth, invest in the stock market, invest in retirement accounts, save for vacations of a lifetime, save for your children’s educations, and much more!
-You can have a beautiful house and still reach your financial goals and dreams.
+You can invest in your business’s growth, the stock market, retirement accounts, save for vacations of a lifetime, your children’s educations, and much more!
+You can have a beautiful home and still reach your financial goals and dreams.